-In a previous post in this series, I discussed the definition of workplace organizational behaviour and how certain individual-level variables including biographical characteristics, personality, ability and learning affect productivity, absenteeism, turnover and job satisfaction.
+In a previous post, I discussed the definition of workplace organizational behaviour and how certain individual-level variables—including personality, ability and learning—affect productivity, absenteeism, turnover and job satisfaction.
 In this post, let’s examine how one’s perception influences productivity, absenteeism, turnover and job satisfaction.

-What is perception?
-It has been defined as the process by which individuals organize and interpret their sensory impressions in order to give meaning to their environment.
+Perception is the process by which individuals organize and interpret their sensory impressions in order to give meaning to their environment.
 What one perceives can be substantially different from what another person perceives, and both can be very different than the actual objective reality.
 In fact, behaviour is based on one’s perception of what reality is, not reality itself.

-Why is this important?
 Behaviour in the workplace is based on people’s perception of the workplace.
 There are many factors that influence how something is perceived.
-For instance, factors pertaining to the perceiver can involve the person’s attitudes, motives, interests, experience and expectations.
-Factors associated with the context can involve time, work setting and social setting.
+Factors pertaining to the perceiver can involve the person’s attitudes, motives, interests, experience and expectations.
+Contextual factors can involve time, work setting and social setting.
 Finally, factors related to the actual target can involve novelty, motion, sounds, size, background and proximity.

-As you can imagine, the way a person perceives a job applicant during an interview can affect an organization.
-For example, interviewers may like one aspect of the interviewee, and then pursuant to the halo effect, assume the interviewee is entirely a good fit with the company because of that one characteristic.
-Or interviewers may learn they have one thing in common with the interviewee and project that they are similar to the interviewee in every way, making a good fit for the organization.
+- As you can imagine, the way a person perceives a job applicant during an interview can affect an organization.
+For example, interviewers may like one aspect of the interviewee and—pursuant to the halo effect—assume that person is entirely a good fit with the company.
+Or, interviewers may learn they have one thing in common with the interviewee and project that they are similar to the candidate in every way, making a good fit for the organization.

-Alternatively, an employee may not get a promotion because an employer has formed a negative impression about the employee simply because that person belongs to a particular religious group.
-This is stereotyping and is clearly contrary to human rights legislation, but given human nature’s tendency to gather things and people into groups and make general impressions, it may happen more often than one might think.
+- An employee may not get a promotion because an employer has formed a negative impression about the employee simply because that person belongs to a particular religious group.
+This is stereotyping, and is clearly contrary to human rights legislation.
+However, given human nature’s tendency to gather things and people into groups and make general impressions, this can occur more often than one might think.

-As well, an employee may be considered to be disloyal or not putting enough effort into a project.
+- An employee may be considered disloyal or not putting enough effort into a project.
 These characteristics are subjectively judged based on an employer’s perceptions.
-For example, one supervisor may consider an employee to be loyal, while another supervisor may consider that same employee to be too conforming and insincere.
+For instance, one supervisor may selectively perceive an employee to be loyal, while another supervisor may selectively perceive that same employee to be too conforming and insincere.